 New vessel brings Furetank to the UN 2050 climate goal

-When Furetank’s new vessel Fure Viten leaves the shipyard, it is best in class globally when it comes to the UN climate goals for shipping.
+When Furetank’s new vessel Fure Viten leaves the shipyard, it is best in class globally when it comes to the UN climate goals for shipping, according to the company's release.
 Thanks to gas propulsion and a unique combination of fuel-saving solutions, it reaches a very low EEDI value of 4.65.
 This means that Furetank’s new vessel series today already meets the emission targets for 2050.

 Today, Fure Viten leaves the Yangzhou shipyard: a 17,999 dwt tanker with a cargo capacity of 20,300 cubic meters.
 It is a milestone for Swedish Furetank Rederi AB, but also an international flagship concerning environment and climate.